Water: Calming and refreshing when you’re relaxing at the lake or seaside, potentially catastrophic when it’s trapped inside the walls of your home.

 2. Rubberized Asphalt Flashing

-This flashing is made from asphalt that’s been modified with rubber polymers to provide greater flexibility, conform well to irregular surfaces, and accommodate movement as well as expansion caused by fluctuating temperatures once installed.
+This peel-and-stick waterproofing is made from asphalt that’s been modified with rubber polymers to provide greater flexibility, conform well to irregular surfaces, and accommodate movement as well as expansion caused by fluctuating temperatures once installed.

 Be aware of contact with materials containing plasticizing chemicals for pliability, such as polyurethane sealants, certain roofing membranes, and plasticized PVC window nailing flanges (for example, on arched or rounded windows).
 These can react with rubberized asphalt and compromise its performance.
 If you’re unsure if a product in contact contains plasticizers, check with the manufacturer before applying this type of flashing.